essyrm/sql_exercises/README.md

-# sql_exercises
+# Youtube_SQL_Exercises
-All of my SQL exercises are here.
+All of my SQL exercises from Mosh Hamedani are here.